Book Now

 One of the biggest hang-ups we hear – specifically from women – regarding creatine is its threat of “bloating and fat gain.”
 Here’s the deal: creatine has the ability to store water and hydrate your muscle cells.
 When muscle cells are hydrated, they can look bigger.
 Too often, this increase in intracellular water weight on the scale is erroneously confused as “fat gain” (it’s not).
 But what also happens when our muscle cells are hydrated is an increase in protein synthesis.
 This is objectively a good thing, helps support acceleration in muscle growth, and is just another pro of creatine supplementation.

-While you can supplement with any basic creatine monohydrate and reap the benefits, SFH Strong takes creatine supplementation to a whole new level with the addition of glutamine and beef protein isolate.
+While you can supplement with any basic creatine monohydrate and reap the benefits, SFH is our partner of choice for high-quality supplements.